 The consequence of this hostile environment for critics is that criticism as an art form is in decline.
 The number of critics in the scene reduces by the day, and there were fewer in-depth discussions about the current direction of art.
 Every society is a function of the quality of art that exists therein, and more importantly, the level of freedom with which artists express themselves.
 When it comes to Nigeria, one can infer that the creative scene has grown more authoritative than egalitarian, and consequently, the art in these climes is experiencing a growth spurt.
 Artists are becoming “tyrannical”.

 Critics are often hated because they seem to wait around at every corner, waiting to pounce on the mistake of the creative and remind him of his imperfection.
-But a healthy society is one that acknowledges the role of a critic and recognizes the fact that a critic lets the society know where it is headed by virtue of its choices, just as Elijah did with biblical Israel.
+But a healthy society is one that acknowledges the role of a critic and recognizes the fact that a critic lets the society know where it is headed by virtue of its choices.
 The dearth of criticism in any given society hints at tyranny.
 Such a society commits artistic suicide because critical art is substituted for propaganda, and true self-reflection is jettisoned in favour of image laundering.
 The more a society embraces art criticism, the closer it gets to becoming truly democratic.

 The tenets that uphold tyrannical dictatorships are so ugly that they involve the use of violence in blocking everything that attempts to provide a window into the truth.
 It is for this reason that in Stalin’s Russia, art was all but proscribed, and in Hitler’s Germany truth was sacrificed on the altar of propaganda.
 In many African countries, literature is suffering.
 Nigeria in particular has despotic governors courting writers to launder their image, and no efforts are being made to revive the ailing publishing industries which bore the brunt of the oppressive military regimes of the 80s and 90s.